toggio/SecureTokenizer/README.md

 ## Features

 - **Cryptographically Secure Token Generation**: Leverages both PHP's `random_bytes` and OpenSSL's `openssl_random_pseudo_bytes` to achieve high entropy in token generation, ensuring each token is unique and unpredictable.
-- **Advanced Encryption and Decryption**:  Implements AES-256 for encryption and utilizes SHA-256 for hashing related data, making the tokens and associated processes cryptographically secure and virtually invulnerable to attacks.
+- **Advanced Encryption and Decryption**:  Implements AES-256 for encryption and utilizes SHA-256 for hashing related data, making the tokens and associated processes cryptographically secure and virtually invulnerable to attacks such XSS, CSRF, SQL-INJECTION, REPLAY, and so.
 - **JavaScript integration**: SecureTokenizer includes JavaScript code dynamic creation, enabling client-side time-based token generation.
 This facilitates seamless integration of secure token handling across client and server boundaries.
 - **Time-Based Token Generation**: Offers the capability to generate time-based tokens with customizable durations, limiting their validity to specific timeframes for enhanced security in time-sensitive operations.
 - **Flexibility and Security**: Designed to be easy and flexible for developers to integrate, while ensuring the highest level of security to protect against modern web threats.